Massive deformations of Maass forms and Jacobi forms: Introduction and statement of results

-It is remarkable that such a complicated-looking deformation of the Dedekind eta function preserves the inversion property of $ \eta. $ According to string theory, this occurs because the space of complex structures (up to equivalence) on an annulus is naturally parametrized by $t\in\bbR^+$ modulo the inversion $t\mapsto 1/t$.
+It is remarkable that such a complicated-looking deformation of the Dedekind eta function preserves the inversion property of $ \eta. $ According to string theory, this occurs because the space of complex structures (up to equivalence) on an annulus is naturally parametrized by $t\in\bbR^+$ modulo the inversion $t\mapsto \frac 1t$.
 This suggests that to get deformations of modular forms which retain modularity with respect to the full modular group SL$_2(\bbZ)$, one should look at closed string (torus) amplitudes in the plane wave background.
 Some of these were computed by e.g.\ Takayanagi \cite{Ta}; we list those amplitudes, and then repackage them in Section 2 into our prototypical example $\mathcal E_{1,\mu}(z;\tau)$.
 Our paper originated with the challenge of finding a natural mathematical interpretation for these torus amplitudes.
 In Section \ref{massivefunctions}, by studying the special properties of $\mathcal E_{1,\mu}(z;\tau)$, we define the new classes of functions.

-$\bullet$ A {\it massive Maass form} is a smooth function $f_\mu(\tau)$ on $(\tau,\mu)\in \bbH\times \bbR^+$ which, for each fixed $\mu$, transforms like a modular form, decays like a cusp form towards the cusps, and is annihilated by some differential operator, given in \eqref{1stDOf}.
+$\bullet$ A {\it massive Maass form} is a smooth function $f_\mu(\tau)$ on $(\tau,\mu)\in \bbH\times \bbR^+$ which, for each fixed $\mu$, transforms like a modular form, has at most polynomial growth towards the cusps, and is annihilated by some differential operator, given in \eqref{1stDOf}.

-$\bullet$ A {\it massive Maass-Jacobi form} is a smooth function $\phi_{\mu}(z;\tau)$ on $(z,\tau,\mu)\in\bbC\times \bbH \times\bbR^+$ which, for each fixed $\mu$ and $z$, transforms like a Jacobi form, decays like a cusp form towards the cusps, and which is annihilated by two differential operators, defined in \eqref{2ndDOF} and \eqref{3rdDOF}.
+$\bullet$ A {\it massive Maass--Jacobi form} is a smooth function $\phi_{\mu}(z;\tau)$ on $(z,\tau,\mu)\in\bbC\times \bbH \times\bbR^+$ which, for each fixed $\mu$ and $z$, transforms like a Jacobi form, has at most polynomial growth towards the cusps, and which is annihilated by two differential operators, defined in \eqref{2ndDOF} and \eqref{3rdDOF}.

 In Section 3.2 we construct families of examples, and and study them in Section 4.
 Recently there has been extensive work in the physics literature on related topics, some of which we review in Section \ref{compare}.